appoena/ubat-docs/Writerside/topics/install-on-prem.md

 </code-block>

-If there are security concerns or requirements, you can set the `UID` and `GID` on the docker compose service definition, and set the directories permissions accordingly.
+If there are security concerns or requirements, you can set the `UID` and `GID` on the docker compose service definition and set the directory's permissions accordingly.

 Example:
 <code-block>